Kristories/awesome-guidelines/README.md

 # Awesome Guidelines [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-A set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a program written in that language.
+A set of guidelines for a specific programming language that provides recommendations on programming style, best practices, and methods for various aspects of writing programs in that language.

 ## Contents